AbayomiOlaoye/Course_landpage/README.md

 # Course_landpage
 This is a project on TOP. while building this, I can only think of means of empowering other young and agile minds with the thrills of making Web Development Courses available for the willing nobles.

-It's a perfect model but I hope you'll like it.
+It's not a perfect model but I hope you'll like it.
 No first project makes sense after all!

 <strong>Credits</strong>
 <ul>